Nagendra1997/mesibo-documentation/MesiboCallsFragmentTutorial.md

 ```

-In your activity you need to add MesiboCall listener so that your activity is able to handle incoming or outgoing calls.
+In your activity, you need to add MesiboCall listener so that your activity can handle incoming or outgoing calls.

 ```java
         MesiboCall mesiboCall = MesiboCall.getInstance();